Learning Deep Morphological Networks with Neural Architecture Search: Morphological Architecture Search (MAS)

 \end{enumerate}

-Classical morphological operators can be hard to train due to the non linearity, as pointed out in~\cite{FRANCHI2020107246}, where the authors proposed to clip the gradients of these layers and apply specific learning on these layers.
-Hence integrating them into a NAS framework can be challenging, this is due to the fact that NAS framework will try to learn the best architecture with the set of operations.
-So we cannot build a hand-designed architecture that will stabilize the new layers.
-Hence the new layers must be stable to any architecture.
-So we proposed a stable version that we are going to introduce in this section.
+Classical morphological operators can be hard to train due to the non-linearity, as pointed out in~\cite{FRANCHI2020107246}, where the authors proposed clipping the gradients of these layers and applying specific learning to them.
+Hence, integrating them into a NAS framework can be challenging as the NAS framework will try to learn the best architecture with the set of operations.
+Thus, we cannot build a hand-designed architecture that will stabilize the new layers, and the new layers must be stable for any architecture.
+Therefore, we propose a stable version, as introduced in this section.

-The full layer is represented in the diagram of Figure \ref{pseudo_mor_shuff}.
-We simulate the structuring element's shape by working with the parameter $r$ of the max pooling and the pixel shuffle layer.
-We notice that by adding a Batch Normalisation \cite{ioffe2015batch} before the \textbf{Projection convolution step}, the results were more stable.
-Hence, we used it on all our layers.
-We denote this layer as a pseudo dilation because it is not an increasing function nor an extensive function between the input and the output.
-Still, it checks these properties between the input and output of the max pooling.
+The full layer is represented in Figure \ref{pseudo_mor_shuff}.
+We simulate the structuring element's shape by working with the parameter $r$ of the max-pooling and the pixel shuffle layer.
+We notice that by adding batch normalisation \cite{ioffe2015batch} before the \textbf{projection convolution step}, the results become more stable.
+Hence, we use it on all our layers.
+We denote this layer as a pseudo dilation because it is neither an increasing function nor an extensive function between the input and the output.
+Nonetheless, it checks these properties between the input and output of the max-pooling.

-\subsection{Our morphological layers}
+\subsection{Our Morphological Layers}

-Based on the description of our pseudo morphological dilation, which is our base operators, we will describe four more operators in this sub-section.
-Namely, these operators are: the \textbf{pseudo morphological erosion}, the \textbf{pseudo morphological pooling}, the \textbf{pseudo morphological upsampling,} and the \textbf{pseudo morphological gradient}.
+Based on the description of our pseudo morphological dilation, which is our base operator, we describe four more operators in this sub-section: \textbf{pseudo morphological erosion}, \textbf{pseudo morphological pooling}, \textbf{pseudo morphological upsampling,} and \textbf{pseudo morphological gradient}.

-The \textbf{pseudo morphological erosion} is constructed with the same exam step as the \textbf{pseudo morphological dilation} except that instead of doing a max-pooling after the pixel shuffle step, we apply a min-pooling.
-We proposed this operation to check the usefulness of such an operation based on the minimum.
-We illustrated this layer in as shown in Figure \ref{pseudo_mor_shuff}.
+The \textbf{pseudo morphological erosion} is constructed with the same exam step as the \textbf{pseudo morphological dilation}, except that instead of doing a max-pooling after the pixel shuffle step, we apply a min-pooling.
+We propose this operation to check the usefulness of such an operation based on the minimum.
+We illustrate this layer in Figure \ref{pseudo_mor_shuff}.